oracle-livelabs/oci/peoplesoft-fullstack-dr/switchback-execute/switchback-execute.md

 ## Introduction

-In this lab, we will execute the actual switchover plan  **FSCM92-FSDR-Switchover-From-Phoenix-To-Ashburn**, which we have created in lab 8.
+In this lab, we will execute the actual switchover (rollback) plan  **FSCM92-FSDR-Switchover-From-Phoenix-To-Ashburn**, which we have created in lab 8.
 The switchover (rollback) plan will execute the series of steps as per the order.

 Estimated Time: 25 Minutes